STAT545-UBC/STAT545-UBC-original-website/automation00_index.md

     toc_depth: 4
 ---

 Although we spend alot of time working with data interactively, this sort of hands-on babysitting is not always appropriate.
-We have a philosphy of "source is real" in this class and that philosophy can be implemented on a grander scale.
+We have a philosophy of "source is real" in this class and that philosophy can be implemented on a grander scale.
 Just as we save R code in a script so we can replay analytical steps, we can also record how a series of scripts and commands work together to produce a set of analytical results.
 This is what we mean by automating data analysis or building an analytical pipeline.

 ### Overview